 Place the flour, sugar, and baking soda in a large bowl.
 Pour in the chocolate butter mixture in 2 or three batches, stirring between each to combine.
 Beat the eggs with the sour cream and vanilla and stir into the flour mixture.
 Whisk until fully incorporated.

-Pour batter into the bundt pan and bank for 40-45 minutes, or until a toothpick inserted in the center comes out clean.
+Pour batter into the bundt pan and bake for 40-45 minutes, or until a toothpick inserted in the center comes out clean.
 Place pan on a wire rack.
 After 20 minutes or so, invert the cake onto the rack to cool completely.

 Posted on Minxeats.com.